Canada is a huge country and the easiest and most flexible way to explore it is by car.

 One important thing to mention here is the issue of buying a vehicle that is registered in a different province than the one you are in.
 This means the owner has moved provinces and brought their vehicle with them.

-Check the plates of the vehicle you are intending to purchase.
+Check the license plates of the vehicle you are intending to purchase.
 To register an out-of-province vehicle in the ‘new’ province, it has to pass an official inspection.
 The cost (and risk!) for this is usually on the purchaser.

-Not only did we have to spend money getting some cosmetic problems fixed, we also had to pay a surprising amount of admin and processing fees.
+Not only did we have to spend money getting some cosmetic problems fixed, but we also had to pay a surprising amount of admin and processing fees.

 Registering a car in Canada